Blythe, California: History

+Native Americans lived in the area.

 Etymology

 Blythe was named after Thomas Henry Blythe, a San Francisco businessman and entrepreneur.
 Mr. Blythe established primary water rights to the Colorado River in the southwestern California region in 1877.
-The town was originally named Blythe City, by Thomas Blythe himself, but the name was shortened to simply Blythe around the time the first post office was opened in 1908.
+The town was originally named Blythe City, by Thomas Blythe, but the name was shortened to simply Blythe around the time the first post office was opened in 1908.

 Early years

 In the early or mid-1870s, William Calloway (known as Oliver Calloway in some sources), an engineer and a former captain of the 1st California Infantry Regiment, explored an area across the Colorado River from Ehrenberg, Arizona, and found its potential for development.
 Calloway made preliminary surveys and filed land claims under the Swamp Land Act of 1850.
-He interested the wealthy San Francisco Capitalist Thomas Henry Blythe (originally born Thomas Williams in Mold, Wales) to undertake development and settlement of an "empire" located next to the Colorado.
+He interested the wealthy San Francisco capitalist Thomas Henry Blythe (originally born Thomas Williams in Mold, Wales) to undertake development and settlement of an "empire" located next to the Colorado.
 Together they purchased a total of 140,000 acres under the Swamp Land Act, and another 35,000 acres under the Desert Land Act of 1877.

 On July 17, 1877, Blythe filed his first claim for Colorado River water on what was to become the "Blythe Intake".
 Blythe appointed another man named George Irish as manager to assist Calloway in building an irrigation system.
 Calloway died in a Chemehuevi attack on March 28, 1880, and was replaced by C.C.
 Miller, the father of Frank Augustus Miller.
 Thomas Blythe died on April 4, 1883; his only revisit to the valley was in November 1882.
 After his death, the work in the valley halted and Blythe's estate subsequently went into litigation between his illegitimate daughter Florence and other claimants, the trial beginning in 1889.
 In the 1900s, Florence was awarded the estate, after several years of preceding rulings in favor of her and appeals against her.